 If you are looking to add the perfect complement to the edge of a water garden, the Louisiana iris is a garden favorite, especially when in bloom during the summer months.

 Take your time in chooing the right perennials for your shade garden, and you will enjoy them for years to come.
+And for more about different types of iris, check out our articles on the classic variety here, as well as some info on cutting back bicolor iris.

 What are you favorites?
 Share with us in the comments.